(one synonym: Eulechria isotima Turner, 1938)

 The caterpillar probably pupates in a larger and looser chamber at one end of the gallery.

 The adult moth has off-white forewings which have sparse brown spots and speckles.
+The hindwings are plain pale brown.
 The wingspan is about 1.5 cms.

 The species has been found in eastern Australia, including: